- No release date set yet

-As an extension of that, we should find out where Omni-Man/Nolan has gone.
+We should also find out where Omni-Man/Nolan has gone.
 In the comics, Nolan flies off to invade another planet, which he hopes will act as recompense – with the Viltrum Empire – for deserting his posting on Earth.
-There’s a lot more for the TV series to cover regarding Mark and Nolan’s relationship, which is also covered extensively in the comics.
+There’s a lot more for the TV series to cover regarding Mark and Nolan’s relationship, which continues to be explored extensively in the comics, too.
 We’ll be here forever if we dive too deep into this father-son bond so, for now, we’ll say we hope to see some of J.K.
 Simmons’ Nolan next season.

-As an offshoot of the above, the show should be entering cosmic territory in season 2 as well, so expect stranger worlds, weirder characters and a universe-spanning plot to translate from page to screen.
+As an offshoot of the above, the show should be entering cosmic territory in season 2 as well.
+Expect stranger worlds, weirder characters and a universe-spanning plot to be translated from page to screen.

 What's the plan in the meantime? pic.twitter.com/PZQp2xX7HyMay 3, 2021

 We may see Titan and Battle Beast’s stories fleshed out in more detail, too.
-The last time we saw the duo, they had taken over Machine Head’s criminal organization and teleported away from Earth respectively.
+The last time we saw the pair, they had taken over Machine Head’s criminal organization and teleported away from Earth respectively.
 Their tales continue in the comics, and Kirkman has already alluded to fan favorite Battle Beast getting more screen time in Amazon’s adaptation.
 The Flaxans also look like they'll return, despite Omni-Man's rampage across their home planet in episode 2.

-One interesting tidbit is new story elements that didn’t make it into Invincible’s comic run.
+One interesting piece of news concerns story elements that didn’t even make it into Invincible’s comic run.
 In a chat with Beyond the Trailer, Kirkman revealed that he hoped to include storylines in the TV show that he couldn’t fit into the graphic novels when he was writing them.
-One example that Kirkman gives concerns Damien Darkblood, who was banished back to Hell by Cecil Stedman in episode 4, but it’s unclear if this will form part of season 2.
+One example that Kirkman gives relates to Damien Darkblood, who was banished back to Hell by Cecil Stedman in episode 4.
+It’s unclear if this will form part of season 2, though.

 Finally, Kirkman himself has revealed more of where season 2’s plot could go and it could include arguably Mark’s biggest nemesis from the comics – Angstrom Levy.